 Being a typical engineer and interested in radiation monitoring,

 I took my GM (Geiger-Müller) counter along.
-I knew
+I knew ahead of

 |McDonald Ranch House, where final assembly of Plutonium pieces and neutron initiator were completed||Only remains left of the tower that held the "gadget"